Ingunn Ringvold: Record deal

 Ringvold signed with Voices of Wonder in 2008 and within the same year her debut album Girl In Sailor Suit was released.
 The record was produced by Are Fevang from Ila Auto, recorded in Oslo, Norway and Los Angeles.
 The single "I Need A Ride" was listed NRK P1, the largest public radio station in Norway.

 November 1, 2010 her second album Tea Leaves was released, recorded in Lund (Sweden), Oslo (Norway) and Portland (USA).
 The album was produced by Mark Olson.

 Ingunn Ringvold's third album Drove Long To See Him was released June 2, 2012 on her own record label; Coral Ring Records.
 The album was produced by Øyvind Storli Hoel.

 Concerts and touring

 Ingunn Ringvold has toured and played shows and festivals in Norway, Switzerland and Australia.

-Mark Olsen
+Mark Olson

 In 2006, Ringvold joined singer/songwriter Mark Olson and toured all over the States, Europe and Australia as part of his group.

-She and Mark Olsen married and they lived in Joshua Tree in California from where they released their joint album Magdalen Accepts The Invitation in 2020.
+She and Mark Olson married and they lived in Joshua Tree in California from where they released their joint album Magdalen Accepts The Invitation in 2020.